-Importing an OVF File
+Importing an OVF or OVA File

-Import an Open Virtualization Format (OVF) file from a system if you want to transfer a VM from one system another, or if you want to transfer an image that you created back to the same system to restore or duplicate the original VM.
-(To migrate a physical machine (PM) or virtual machine (VM) to a system without using an OVF file, see Migrating a Physical Machine or Virtual Machine to a System.)
+Import an Open Virtualization Format (OVF) or an Open Virtual Appliance (or Application) (OVA) file from a system if you want to transfer a VM from one system to another, or if you want to transfer an image that you created back to the same system to restore or duplicate the original VM.
+(To migrate a physical machine (PM) or virtual machine (VM) to a system without using an OVF or OVA file, see Migrating a Physical Machine or Virtual Machine to a System.)